 Warning: Please don’t fall in love with your coaching niche

 A lot of times we see that coaches get too attached to their niches and they forget whether it is market perfect or not.
 And that’s where the problem begins.
 So a big caution here would be to trust the process and not fall in love with your idea and let the best coaching niche win here.

-Real reasons why we wouldn’t be creating any coaching packages/products yet.
+Why you shouldn’t be creating any coaching packages/products yet

 - It’s risky: What if you spend weeks on creating content and nobody buys it?

 - Its short term: Anyone can do this part.
 But evergreen world-class products always have a lot of upfront work, so that they don’t fail.

 Don’t let this happen to you.
 Be prepared and work your way through it.

 Read the article: How to sell high-end coaching packages

 Questions to ask yourself to refine your coaching niche

 1. What was your story to start getting into coaching?